Business entities in Mauritius

-- Mauritius regulations do not provide for the registration of representative offices.
-Foreign companies can register a local office of their company only involved in marketing and promotion activities, but such office will be subject to standard requirements applicable to a branch.
+- Mauritius do not provide for the registration of representative offices.
+Foreign companies can still register a local office to engage in market research and business promotion, but this entity will be subject to the requirements applying by default to a branch;

 Different types of Mauritius business entities